yemlihaoner/yemlihaoner/README.md

 -->

 - 😍 I love working with Flutter
-- 🔭 I’m currently working with Python TensorFlow on ML
+- 🔭 I’m currently working about Plugin development on .Net (Xamarin, C#)
-- 🌱 I’m currently learning optimization with Python
+- 🌱 I’m currently learning MAUI and Plugin development on Flutter
-- 💬 Ask me about developing mobile apps with Flutter
+- 💬 Ask me about developing crossplatform mobile apps
 - 📫 How to reach me: yemlihaoner@mail.com